Script Examples

 Example 1: As easy as it gets!

-Example 2: Notifying the User that an update is available with a custom message
+Example 2: Notifying the user that an update is available with a custom message

-Example 3: Letting the user choose whether they want to accept the update
+Example 4: Letting the user choose whether they want to accept the update

-Example 4: Conditional updates based on file version number
+Example 5: Conditional updates based on file version number

-Example 5: Updating several files at once using a Zip file
+Example 6: Updating several files at once using a Zip file

 A script file is a simple text file which is located on your web server.
-Every time an update check is initiated the Web Update Wizard will download the script file, work through it from top to bottom, and process any updates that are required based on the contents of the script file.
+Every time an update check is initiated the Software Update Wizard will download the script file, work through it from top to bottom, and process any updates that are required based on the contents of the script file.

 A script file contains one or more sections.